apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

   these directly.

-* **Extension properties** use Swift's `extension` capability to add properties to the message that is being extended.
+* **Extension properties** use Swift's `extension` capability to add properties to the extended message.
 In most cases, you can simply use the extension properties without understanding any of the other extension machinery.
 The above example creates a Swift extension of `CanBeExtended` that defines a new property `extensionField` of type `Int32`.

 * **Extension maps** are collections of extension objects indexed by the target message and field number.
-An extension map is generated for every file that defined proto extensions and included as a static global variable.
-It is named based on the proto package, filename, and then ends in `_Extensions`, so the above file is `Sample_Extensions`.
-These maps are then used by the ``Message`` APIs for parsing/merging extension fields in the binary data; if a mapping isn't found, the extension field ends up in the `unknownFields` on the message.
+The generator generates an extension map for every file that defines proto extensions and includes it as a static global variable.
+It names the map based on the proto package and filename, then appends `_Extensions`, so the above file is `Sample_Extensions`.
+The ``Message`` APIs then use these maps for parsing/merging extension fields in the binary data; if a lookup doesn't find a mapping, the extension field ends up in the `unknownFields` on the message.

-  If you need to handle extensions defined in multiple files, you can build up your own `ExtensionMap` will all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/main/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
+  If you need to handle extensions defined in multiple files, you can build up your own `ExtensionMap` with all the data by using [`SimpleExtensionMap`](https://github.com/apple/swift-protobuf/blob/main/Sources/SwiftProtobuf/SimpleExtensionMap.swift).
-  The easiest way is to create a new `SimpleExtensionMap` passing in a list of the generated `*_Extensions` `ExtensionMap`s that were generated for you in each file (for example, `let myMap = SimpleExtensionMap(Sample_Extensions, …)`).
+  The easiest way is to create a new `SimpleExtensionMap` passing in a list of the generated `*_Extensions` `ExtensionMap`s the generator created for you in each file (for example, `let myMap = SimpleExtensionMap(Sample_Extensions, …)`).

 ## Descriptors

 Some other languages expose _Descriptor_ objects for messages, enums, fields, and oneof, but not all languages.
-The `.proto` language also allows developers to add options to messages, fields, etc. that can be looked up at runtime in those descriptors.
+The `.proto` language also allows developers to add options to messages, fields, etc. that you can look up at runtime in those descriptors.

-Support for descriptors ends up requiring some amount of code, but more importantly it requires capturing a large binary blob of data for every message, enum, oneof, etc. That data has two potential issues, it bloats the binaries, and it is something that can be extracted from the binary to help reverse engineer details about the binary.
+Support for descriptors ends up requiring some amount of code, but more importantly it requires capturing a large binary blob of data for every message, enum, oneof, etc. That data has two potential issues: it bloats the binaries, and someone can extract it from the binary to help reverse engineer details about the binary.

-For these reasons, SwiftProtobuf does not current support anything like the Descriptor objects.
-It is something that could get revisited in the future, but will need careful consideration; the bloat/size issues is of the most concern because of Swift's common use for mobile applications.
+For these reasons, SwiftProtobuf does not currently support anything like the Descriptor objects.
+The SwiftProtobuf team could revisit this in the future, but it will need careful consideration; the bloat/size issues are of the most concern because of Swift's common use for mobile applications.

 ## FieldMask Utilities